secretuniversity/secret-counter-vuejs-box/app/tutorial/guide.md

 Secret Counter is a smart contract that illustrates how to handle basic query and state changes (e.g. transactions) on the Secret Network.

 You'll notice that when launching this Secret Box on Gitpod, a workspace is opened that immediately takes care of a few things for you; including:
-* setting up a online development environment for you to start coding
+* setting up an online development environment for you to start coding
 * starting a `LocalSecret` blockchain instance,
 * creating and deploying your smart contract to `LocalSecret`
 * and finally, starting the the VueJS web application.

 In the next sections, we'll take a look at the overall architecture and design of our smart contract, go through the creation of your contract, and then you'll get the chance to modify your contract and application code to: